 "Our specific human rights goals are to achieve improved effectiveness of ethical procurement as measured by purchasing agencies including effective tendering provisions."

 1.2.
 IMPLEMENTATION We have offered all staff practical ethics training provided by the Chartered Institute of Procurement and Supply, which has raised staff awareness of human rights risks in procurement supply chain management.
 We have also trained CourtHeath staff about the Global Compact and its Ten Principles.
 CourtHeath has articulated responsibilities to respect, protect and fulfil human rights in the Our People policy.
 The Managing Director, ensuring strong leadership on human rights issues within the company, oversees this policy personally.
-We have promoted the Victorian government's new Social Procurement Framework, assisting clients to tailor their tender schedules to elicit responses from tenderers that will facilitate involvement in projects of disadvantaged Victorians.
+We have promoted the Victorian government's Social Procurement Framework, assisting clients to tailor their tender schedules to elicit responses from tenderers that will facilitate involvement in projects of disadvantaged Victorians.
 1.3.
-MEASUREMENT OF OUTCOMES This is our third year as a member of the UN Global Compact.
+MEASUREMENT OF OUTCOMES This is our fourth year as a member of the UN Global Compact.

 We have a diverse staff whose needs we strive to accommodate.
-We have contributed to social justice initiatives globally, including publishing the following blog: • International Anti-Corruption Day http://www.courtheath.com.au/2-6-trillion-stolen-through-corruption/ We have a publicly available complaints policy to ensure accountability for human rights issues within our small company and would deal with alleged human rights issues through this confidential mechanism in accordance with the Our People policy.
+We have contributed to social justice initiatives globally via our various communication channels.
+We have a publicly available complaints policy to ensure accountability for human rights issues within our small company and would deal with alleged human rights issues through this confidential mechanism in accordance with the Our People policy.
 From our complaints policy: